adamcarrier/Newport-News-Open-Police-Data/README.md

 # Newport-News-Open-Police-Data

-My attempts to visualize daily police reports, which are listed on the [Newport News Police Open Data](https://www.nnva.gov/2229/Open-Data) page.
+My attempts to collect, save, and visualize daily police reports, which are listed on the [Newport News Police Open Data](https://www.nnva.gov/2229/Open-Data) page.